Fate of the Norns: Distribution

 From 1993 until mid-2012, all Fate of the Norns products were sold only as digital products.
-A hardcover of the original 1993 Fate of the Norns (first edition) was published in mid-2012 and gathered enough interest to motivate further printed products.
-A successful Kickstarter project for a new edition of the core rules, Fate of the Norns: Ragnarok 20th Anniversary Edition began in August 2012.
+A hardcover of the original 1993 Fate of the Norns (first edition) was published in mid-2012.
+A Kickstarter project for the new edition of the core rules, Fate of the Norns: Ragnarok 20th Anniversary Edition began in August 2012.
 A printed re-release of the quick-start module "Fafnir's Treasure" followed shortly in late 2012, and the new core rules were first published as a hardcover in April 2013.

 Previous Fate of the Norns products until 2012 were sold only by the official website.
-Now, all current and future editions are distributed via online third party vendors.
+Now, all current and future editions are distributed via online third-party vendors.

 Reception

 The first edition 290-page book was well-received for its content and game mechanics, but presentation was rated as poor.

-Valkauskas and his team of developers debuted the Anniversary Edition of Fate of the Norns: Ragnarok at Gen Con in August 2012, with the beginner-level campaign titled "Fafnir's Treasure".
-The campaign was designed to introduce RPG players to the unique mechanics and flavor of Fate of the Norns.
+Valkauskas and his team of developers debuted the Anniversary Edition of Fate of the Norns: Ragnarok at Gen Con in August 2012, with the beginner-level campaign titled "Fafnir's Treasure."
+The campaign was designed to introduce RPG players to the mechanics of Fate of the Norns.